redruin1/factorio-draftsman/README.md

 will adjust as well.

 ## TODO
-* Revamp `SpatialHashMap` so that it can handle rotated collision boxes
-* Create a `Position` vector structure to make location modifying easier
+* Figure out a way to optimize certain routines
-* Change positions of `EntityLike` and `Entity` to be more error consistent
-* Maybe switch to `setup.cfg` instead of `setup.py`?
+  * `EntityList.insert()`
+* Reevaluate the diamond diagrams for inherited `Entity` subclass
 * Figure out exactly what determines if an `Entity` is flip-able or not
-* Maybe add interface so that mods can include files that can be loaded with Draftsman?
+* Maybe add interface so that mods can include files that can be loaded with Draftsman? (this would be neat)
 * Split documentation from docstrings so that each function has a more readable example
 * RailPlanner (specify rail paths via turtle-like commands)
 * Custom `data.raw` extraction and formatting?
 * Maybe integrate defaults for more succinct blueprint strings?
-* Look into Lua bindings via backport to C
+* Look into Lua (or other language) bindings via backport to C